loym-com/apps-sequence/sequence_choice/readme/DESCRIPTION.md

-With this module, each record may have a sequence code.
+With this module, records of a model may have different sequence code numbering, depending of the value of a field that will choose the sequence.

-A new record without a name will get the sequence code as the name.
+Depends on `sequence`.